UoM-Robotics-Society/HackABot2024/mona_maze/README.md

 One platform developed to enable researchers in this field were the MONA robots by the University of Manchester and sold by Ice9Robotics.
 These Arduino based differential drive robots can be used in many applications with a wide range of versatile features.

-Many studies have looked at maze solving and complete mapping with use of swarm robots, as centralised control can allow for multiple robots to work together to map a maze in reduced time, making the benefits of swarm robots outweight the additional complexity of the swarm.
+Many studies have looked at maze solving and complete mapping with the use of swarm robots, as centralised control can allow for multiple robots to work together to map a maze in reduced time, making the benefits of swarm robots outweigh the additional complexity of the swarm.

 # Challenge